+I'm not a paying member so cannot see "wants to meet me" messages.
 I don't respond to "What's up, or hi, how are you?"
 If you can't create a 10-word, or more, sentence of introduction you're probably not the right man for me.

 I'm reliable, principled, spirited, passionate and fun to be with.
 I’m a competent woman looking for a life partner, not a life saver.